LizMyers/LizMyers.github.io/README.md

 #### TFJS01

 This project use the MobileNet Model for image recognition and the YouTube API for video control.
 In this example, the user trains the model on four gestures or poses that correspond to four video actions: play, pause, unmute, mute.
-While the program runs the webcam is watching for one of the poses and responds with the corresponding action.
+While the program runs, the webcam is watching for one of the poses and responds with the corresponding action.

 <b>Try it Out</b>
-Please note: this project has been designed for Chrome, on a laptop and displayed at full screen.
+Please note: this project has been designed for Chrome, on a laptop in full screen mode.
 It is not meant for mobile devices.
-<a href="https://LizMyers.github.io/tfjs01/" target="_blank">Open TFJS01</a>
+<a href="https://LizMyers.github.io/tfjs01/" target="_new">View TFJS01</a>

 #### TFJS02